TJSun009/uni/y3/dissertation/README.md

 To skip this step you can use the data.zip provided.
 This contains a `src` and `test` directory which are used in all the experiments.

 ## GNN AST experiments
-The `test-matcher` directory contains the notebook for transforming the source and unit test files into graphs based on their AST (using the python-graphs library)\n and then using these for a graph classification task to match source and unit test file
+The `test-matcher` directory contains the notebook for transforming the source and unit test files into graphs based on their AST (using the python-graphs library) </br> and then using these for a graph classification task to match source and unit test file

 ## TestBERT models
-The `TestBERT` and `TestGBERT` directories contain the notebooks used for conducting the code-to-code translation task as outlined in the dissertation\n
+The `TestBERT` and `TestGBERT` directories contain the notebooks used for conducting the code-to-code translation task as outlined in the dissertation </br>
 The `LongTestBERT` directory contains the untested notebook that could use the Longformer architecture to process whole documents given sufficient compute power